 HSE publishes guidance about specific substances where appropriate information may need to be provided.
-If any of these, or any other substance that is not included but nevertheless presents more than a slight risk, is present in your premises, then you must provide such information to staff and others, specifically you must:
+If any of these, or any other substance that is not included but nevertheless presents more than a slight risk, is present in premises, then you must provide such information to staff and others.
+Specifically, you must:

-- name the substance and the risks associated with it, e.g. how to safely use or store the product to avoid creating highly flammable vapours or explosive atmospheres; - identify any legislative provisions that may be associated with the substance; - allow employees access to the hazardous substances safety data sheet; and inform the Fire and Rescue Service where dangerous substances are present on the premises.
+- name of the substance and the risks associated with it, e.g. how to safely use or store the product to avoid creating highly flammable vapours or explosive atmospheres (to include the use of bottled or piped oxygen, and aerosols); - identify any legislative provisions that may be associated with the substance; - allow employees access to the hazardous substances safety data sheet; and - inform the Fire and Rescue Service where dangerous substances are present on the premises.